-- The West Midlands Police web site includes the current Freedom of Information (FOI) publication scheme in its 'Your right to information' pages. - ✓ The force website aids agile accessibility to the police service by providing advice, enabling a member of the public to report an incident, track their case and undertake live webchat to report all non-emergency crimes online. - ✓ The force actively involves communities across the force geography.
-The approach involves public meetings including community forums, independent advisory groups, scrutiny panels and messaging via WMNOW.
+- The West Midlands Police web site includes the current Freedom of Information (FOI) publication scheme in its 'Your right to information' pages. - ✓ The Office of the Police and Crime Commissioner sets the overall strategic direction for the Chief Constable and the force through the objectives contained in the Police and Crime Plan, setting the force budget and

-✓ There is also active involvement with the full range of media such as press, TV, social media and public surveys.
+- ✓ The force website aids agile accessibility to the police service by providing advice, enabling a member of the public to report an incident, track their case and undertake live web chat to report all non-emergency crimes online. - ✓ The force actively involves communities across the force geography.
+The approach involves public meetings including community forums, independent advisory groups, scrutiny panels and messaging via WMNOW. - There is also active involvement with the full range of media such as press, TV, social media and public surveys. - The force works closely with Independent Advisory Groups and independent scrutiny panels to increase levels of trust and understanding in our diverse communities, support the most vulnerable and make sure our engagement is targeted and meaningful.

-- The force works closely with Independent Advisory Groups and independent scrutiny panels to increase levels of trust and understanding in our diverse communities, support the most vulnerable and make sure our engagement is targeted and meaningful. - ✓ Governed by the Citizens in Policing Board, the force has a comprehensive Citizens in Policing programme which seeks to increase citizen participation in policing and community safety by developing the scale and variety of opportunities for volunteers, special constables, cadets and a number of watch schemes. - ✓ The force engages and collaborates with a significant number of partners within the region.
-An example being the work of the West Midlands Violence Prevention Alliance (WMVPA) which is jointly chaired by an Assistant Chief Constable and Public Health Lead.
-The WMVPA aims to bring together partners to work together with the shared understanding that violence and its associated harms are preventable.
-The WMVPA is a member of the World Health Organisation Violence Prevention Alliance international network.
+- ✓ Governed by the Citizens in Policing Board, the force has a comprehensive Citizens in Policing programme which seeks to increase citizen participation in policing and community safety by developing the scale and variety of opportunities for volunteers, special constables, cadets and a number of watch schemes. - ✓ The force engages and collaborates with a significant number of partners within the region.
+An example being the work of the West Midlands Violence Reduction Unit which is jointly chaired by an Assistant Chief Constable and Public Health Lead.
+The WMVRU aims to bring together partners to work together with the shared understanding that violence and its associated harms are preventable.
+The WMVPA is a member of the World Health Organisation Violence Prevention Alliance international network. - ✓ WMP regularly speaks to its communities and partners to share the experiences and develop ideas and practices.
+We use the Four Key Principles (Voice, Dignity and Respect, Trustworthy Motives and Neutrality) to ensure we all understand what we're doing.
+Understanding what people think of the Force's practices helps WMP to change and constantly improve what it does.
+With greater levels of citizen satisfaction comes an increase in trust and legitimacy.